 - Werewolf Sexuality -- Do werewolves lust after more than just blood?
 This discussion focused on the sexual appetites of werewolves and other shapeshifters in popular culture, mythology, folklore, and historical accounts.

 A Midsummer Men's Retreat, June 2016

-I will be presenting a workshop titled: Werewolves, Shapeshifters, and Liminal Bodies.
+I presented a workshop titled: Werewolves, Shapeshifters, and Liminal Bodies.

 Werewolves and other shapeshifters are liminal creatures.
 They are both human and wild beasts.
 They often live at the outskirts of human society and may be either outcasts or a part of secret religious and warrior cults.
 Werewolves are typically masculine beings, but they are ruled by feminine lunar forces.
 Werewolves are also metaphors for liminal times like adolescence and liminal people such as LGBT folks and shamans.

 Coph Nia: A Spiritual Gathering for Gay and Bisexual Pagan Men, August 2015

 I presented a workshop titled: LGBT Werewolves in Mythology, Folklore, and Popular Culture.

 This workshop highlighted the major themes of gender variation and sexuality among werewolves and other shapeshifters in the mythology and folklore of selected cultures including ancient Greek, Roman, Egyptian, Celtic, Norse, and Native American.
 Additionally, the portrayal of LGBT werewolves in modern popular culture was be discussed.